xenanetworks/xenascriptlibs/layer47/python/README.md

 ### Logging
-Logging of scripting commands can be enabled by setting the environment variable **XENLOG**.
+Logging of scripting commands can be enabled by setting the environment variable **XENALOG**.
 This allows you to inspect the actual commands generated by running a script with specific parameters and options.

 ```